Amateur boxing: Awards

-The United States tournaments and championships, contrary to European equivalent, usually do not award silver medals and bronze medals for 2nd and 3rd place respectively, as they acknowledge only the winners.
-Hence its colloquial name "Golden Gloves" (implying the winner takes all principle, which they are based upon.)
-This is a parallel to professional boxing, which also doesn't use such terms as "second place" or "third place", it accepts only "champion" and "challenger".
+The United States tournaments and championships (except for those affiliated with World Boxing), contrary to European equivalent, usually do not award silver medals and bronze medals for 2nd and 3rd place respectively, as they acknowledge only the winners.
+Hence its colloquial name "Golden Gloves" (implying the winner takes all principle, which they are based upon).
+This is a parallel to professional boxing, which also does not use such terms as "second place" or "third place", it accepts only "champion" and "challenger".

 Protective equipment

 In March 2016, protective headgear that had been in use since 1982 was removed from men's competition due to higher concussion rates occurring in fights using headgear than in fights without the headgear.
 Women's competition was unaffected, as the AIBA announced that there wasn't enough data on its effects on women.
 This ruling was in place at the 2016 Summer Olympics.

 Professional admittance

 On several occasions in the 1990s, professional boxers, mostly from the post-Soviet states, resumed their amateur careers, namely: Nikolay Kulpin and Oleg Maskaev in 1993, Nikolai Valuev in 1994, Ruslan Chagaev in 1998.

 In June 2016, professional boxers were admitted in the Olympic Games and other tournaments sanctioned by the AIBA.
-This was done in part to level the playing field and give all of the athletes the same opportunities government-sponsored boxers from socialist countries and post-Soviet republics have.
+This was done in part to level the playing field and provide all of the athletes with the same opportunities as government-sponsored boxers from socialist countries and post-Soviet republics.
 However, professional organizations strongly opposed that decision.

-As it is accustomed to in the West, amateur boxers do not compete at the Olympiads consecutively, they turn pro right after they participated in the Games or in other sporting event of international importance, while boxers from Cuba and certain post-Soviet states, which have professional sports there banned today or had it previously, are state-sponsored and frequently stay on in the amateurs, while being arguably professionals de facto, and compete in multiple Olympics.
+Prior to this decision, amateur boxers from Western countries did not to compete at successive Olympic Games, as they typically turned professional after participating in the Games or other major international events.
+Meanwhile, boxers from Cuba and certain post-Soviet states, where professional sports are currently or were previously banned, were often state-sponsored.
+Though arguably professionals de facto, these athletes remained officially amateur.